 A word of warning: Some stocks can’t be written on even if they’re uncoated (e.g. plastic).

-Uncoated paper is in fact often used for items such as invitations, stationery, envelopes, and any final product you can write on
+Uncoated paper is often used for items such as invitations, stationery, envelopes, and any final product you can write on.

 There are a vast number and type of uncoated stocks which are available in a variety of surfaces, both smooth (like printer or copy paper) and textured, for example, a linen finish.

-A smooth finish is a good choice for writing.
-A textured finish is a good choice for invitations or business cards
+A smooth finish is a right choice for writing.
+A textured finish is a good choice for invitations or business cards.

 Uncoated stocks include bonds, offsets, card, and newsprint.

-Coated paper stock has a sealant which will better display text and images with sharper detail and denser colour/gives a crisp finish to full colour graphics, photos and fine detailed images.
-During printing this sealant restricts ink from absorbing into the surface of the paper.
+Coated paper stock has a sealant which will better display text and images with sharper detail, and denser colour/gives a crisp finish to full-colour graphics, photos and detailed images.
+During printing, this sealant restricts ink from absorbing into the surface of the paper.

-Coated paper is typically used for/ is great for print literature and promotional items—such as flyers, brochures, postcards (coated on one side)—posters, packaging and any product that you won’t be writing on.
+Coated paper is typically used for print literature and promotional items—such as flyers, brochures, postcards (coated on one side)—posters, packaging and any product that you won’t be writing on.